HOME PLANT LIST PLANT SEARCH ENGINE

 Main Cities: Punta Arenas, Puerto Natales, Puerto Williams.

-The plant tolerates low temperatures (-5º C), can tolerate occasional snow cover for up to a couple of weeks per year.
-Fully exposed to sun.
+USDA Hardiness Zone 8.
+The plant tolerates low temperatures (-8° C), can tolerate occasional snow cover for up to a couple of weeks per year.
+Fully exposed to the sun.
 Level areas or slopes facing north.
-Some protection against the sun, some shadow from vegetation, filtering about 20 - 40 % of light.
+Some shadow.
+Some protection against direct sunlight, some shadow from vegetation, filtering about 20 - 40 % of light.
 Humid areas, with almost constant rainfall.
 Short dry periods are possible (generally not longer than 1 month).

 Coastal areas, 0 - 500 m